open-pioneer/trails-openlayers-base-packages/src/packages/test-utils/README.md

 });
 ```

-Take a look at the tests in this package for mor examples.
+Take a look at the tests in this package for more examples.

 ## React utilities